Clubhouse Brat The Day JR Richard Had His Stroke Robert Bluestein

 Of course, we were running all over the park, and on this day in particular, one of the Astros relievers wanted me to hand a note to woman in the stands behind the Astros dugout.
 We had to be careful not to get caught in the stands or we would get in trouble.
 So I kept low and went all the way down to the second row behind the team dugout.
 There was the most gorgeous blonde I had I ever seen, but at seventeen, I confess to not having much to go on.
-She was captivating, and she was next to one of the line-men for the Houston Oilers.
+She was captivating, and she was sitting next to one of the line-men for the Houston Oilers.
 I was facing a serious uncertainty.
 I was obviously down there in the box-seats to see her, but I wasn’t too good at being clever yet.
 I even sat in the seat next to her.
 When she stood up to cheer, her stretchy halter didn’t always hold her in.
 Several of the Astros players took notice and began to look back into the stands when one of the guys on our team did something worth cheering about.
 She looked at me and smiled and I introduced myself.
+I stood out because I was wearing an Astros uniform.
 I handed her the note and got the heck out of dodge.
 When I got back to the dugout and saw our pitcher anxiously waiting to hear what she has to say, I warned him that the guy next to her might not take the invitation all too well.
 When the next inning started, they were gone.
 But it shows you how much trust a good clubhouse brat could develop with a player.

 Dick Ruthven was in the midst of a duel with Nolan Ryan, each pitcher getting in and out of jams all game.
 The score was 2-2 when Denny Walling came up in the bottom of the ninth.
 He picked up a new bat and spent some time ‘’dressing it.’’
 He was applying pine tar and stickum to it.
 As the ninth started, Walling was not at home-plate yet and the Phillies player began to grumble.
 Walling, ever the cool hand, came up to the plate, saw the pitch, and with one swing, won the game.
 A walk off homer was an incredible feeling.
 That Astros scoreboard had gone off a million times and yet it never got old when watching it.
 It was colorful with the ball shooting out of the dome and two cowboys shooting their guns while the scoreboard showed explosions.
 It was like nothing else in any stadium and made the dome uniquely special.